darkleaf/hazel/README.md

 ## Index Implementation and Optimization

-The **indexes in Hazel** are implemented as **Persistent Sorted Sets**, a type of immutable data structure based on **B+ trees**.
+The **indexes in DataScript** are implemented as **Persistent Sorted Sets**, a type of immutable data structure based on **B+ trees**.
 These structures are optimized for storing elements in sorted order and enable efficient operations such as lookups, insertions, and deletions, with a time complexity of $$O(\log n)$$.
 Functional immutability is achieved through **structural sharing**, ensuring that updates reuse existing data whenever possible.
 For more details on B+ trees, see the foundational text *[Article]()*.

 Each node of the tree corresponds to a **storage segment**, serialized and stored persistently. **Branch nodes** contain keys and addresses for navigation, while **leaf nodes** store ordered sequences of keys (datoms).

-Since **persistent data structures** can lead to high overhead when updating the entire tree for every transaction, DataScript employs a **tail-based optimization**:
+Since **persistent data structures** can lead to high overhead when updating the entire tree for every transaction, DataScript employs an optimization mechanism that relies on a tail for managing updates:

-1. **Uncommitted changes** are accumulated in a "tail."
+1. Committed datoms are temporarily stored in the "tail".
-2. Once the size of the tail becomes comparable to a tree node, changes are applied to the tree.
+2. Once the size of the tail becomes comparable to a tree node, the tail is "flushed" into the tree.

-Hazel adopts a similar approach to optimize updates.
 This reduces the cost of updates significantly, maintaining efficient performance even under frequent modifications.
+For implementation details, see the [source code](https://github.com/tonsky/datascript/blob/fa222f7b1b05d4382414022ede011c88f3bad462/src/datascript/conn.cljc#L98).

+***Hazel*** supports reading the indexes built by DataScript.
+Additionally, it ensures that data from the "tail" is accessible during queries, providing consistent and efficient data access in the browser.

-## Transactions and Asynchronous Operations
+## Transactions

 DataScript database modifications rely on transactions, which are a central concept for updating indexes.
 While a comprehensive understanding of the entire transaction process is not required, it’s important to note that transactions are ultimately represented as a collections of **datoms**.
 Each Datom in transaction includes a flag that indicates whether it will be **added** to or **removed** from the database.